pmsteil/rcia/apologetics/NecessaryForSalvation.md

 ## Final Notes

-All scripture references taken from the RSVSCE translation.
+All scripture references taken from the NABRE translation.

-I have not included any of the Old Testament references to the Law, as I believe that the Law was fulfilled in Christ as he said in Matthew 5:17 (RSVSCE): "Think not that I have come to abolish the law and the prophets; I have come not to abolish them but to fulfil them."